 Submitting a proposal

-1. Why should I submit a proposal to Student Research Conference (SRC)?
+1. Why should I submit a proposal to the Student Research Symposium?

-Submitting a proposal to SRC allows you to gain experience presenting your own work at an academic conference as well as to receive constructive feedback on your research ideas and works-in-progress.
-In addition, you’ll get to meet peers from around the country engaged in exciting research.
+Submitting a proposal to the Symposium allows you to gain experience presenting your own work at an academic conference as well as to receive constructive feedback on your research ideas and works-in-progress.
+In addition, you’ll get to meet peers from the HGSE community engaged in exciting research.

 3. What is required of me to submit?
 And what is required on day of?

-To submit to SRC, you only need to complete a basic form on the conference website (src.gse.harvard.edu), which asks you to briefly share: an abstract, a short blurb about your presentation (for the conference program.
+To submit to the Symposium, you only need to complete a basic form on the conference website (src.gse.harvard.edu), which asks you to briefly share an abstract of less than 250 words, which will be featured in the conference program.
 You will also have the opportunity to include information related to your research context/literature review, research questions or problem statement, methods, findings/conclusions, and implications for the field.
-On the day of SRC (April 6, 2018), presenters will be assigned a specific presentation slot.
-Presentation slots will be 90 minutes.
-Registration at the conference will occur from 8am to 9am.
+On the day of the symposium (April 10, 2020), presenters will be assigned a specific presentation slot.
+Roundtable presentation slots will be 90 minutes.
+Registration at the symposium will occur in the morning.

 4. What support is there for writing my proposal?

-You may also contact the SRC team (HarvardSRC2019@gmail.com) with any questions or concerns you may have regarding your proposal.
+You may contact the Symposium coordinator at HGSEStudentResearch2020@gmail.com with any questions or concerns you may have regarding your proposal.
 Poster presentation assistance is also available through the HGSE Communications Lab.

-5. What kinds of research are presented at SRC?
+6. What kinds of research are presented at the Student Research Symposium?

-SRC receives proposals on many different types of educational research.
+The Symposium receives proposals on many different types of educational research.
 We accept proposals on any education topic utilizing either qualitative or quantitative methods.
-While some submitted research is on-going, other research is completed and has been presented previously.
+While some submitted research is on-going, other's research is completed and has been presented previously.

-6. What is the difference between a panel, roundtable, and poster presentation?
+7. What is the difference between a roundtable and poster presentation?

-• A roundtable discussion is similar to a panel in that the presenters will share their original research but also get to engage in a conversation with audience members on a given topic related to the original research presented.
+• A roundtable discussion allows presenters to share their original research but also get to engage in a conversation with audience members on a given topic related to the original research presented.

 • A poster session allows presenters to share their research through a poster display.
 Poster presenters will share their research with attendees walking through the poster displays.

 Absolutely!
-If you have more than one piece of research that you would like to share at SRC you may submit two individual proposals.
+If you have more than one piece of research that you would like to share at the Symposium you may submit two individual proposals.

 You will receive concrete individual feedback to help you strengthen and prepare for your presentation.
-We will ask most presenters to address this feedback and resubmit prior to presenting.
 You will also have the opportunity to ask questions directly to reviewers.

-By attending SRC, you’ll have the opportunity to engage in meaningful conversations about a variety of topics in educational research.
+By attending the Symposium, you’ll have the opportunity to engage in meaningful conversations about a variety of topics in educational research.
 You will also have the chance to interact with young scholars of educational research from across the country.